We Are Young: Production

 After the poor commercial performance of their debut album, Aim and Ignite, Fun decided to put Jeff Bhasker as producer for their second studio effort.
 The band's frontman, Nate Ruess, met with Bhasker at his hotel in New York City in February 2011.
-Ruess was anxious about meeting Bhasker, so he arrived early at the bar in the Bowery Hotel on the Lower East Side "and had a little to drink just to make sure [he] was loosened up."
-According to Bhasker, he did not want to meet the band, as he "was working with Beyoncé, and also with Alicia, Kanye [West] and Jay-Z, and doing this had been a big goal in my life.
+Ruess was anxious about meeting Bhasker, so he arrived early at the bar in The Bowery Hotel on the Lower East Side "and had a little to drink just to make sure [he] was loosened up."
+According to Bhasker, he did not want to meet the band, as he "was working with Beyoncé, and also with Alicia, Kanye and Jay-Z, and doing this had been a big goal in my life.
 I had no intention of being distracted."
 Bhasker has stated that the instrumental for the song was "an inch" away from being included on West and Jay-Z's collaborative album Watch the Throne (2011).

 Bhasker had just finished a long day in the studio with Beyoncé and had decided to give Ruess 10 minutes.
 He had previously already canceled two meetings with him.
 The two began talking about music, and Ruess' desire to merge hip-hop beats and electronic effects with pop rock intrigued Bhasker, who invited Ruess up to his hotel room to show him some Beyoncé tracks he had been working on.
-"Slightly tipsy and feeling inspired," Ruess belted out the chorus for "We Are Young," which at that time was an unfinished composition.
-Bhasker was taken aback and automatically "freaked out," demanding he sees the band for studio time "in the next few days."
+"Slightly tipsy and feeling inspired", Ruess belted out the chorus for "We Are Young", which at that time was an unfinished composition.
+Bhasker was taken aback and automatically "freaked out", demanding he see the band for studio time "in the next few days."
 The next day, Bhasker and Ruess booked a New York studio and cut a version of "We Are Young" not far from the final version of the track.